OverGravy/FastlaneFury/README.md

 - When cliccking over a car the fowv is realistic on what car see.
 - Is NOW possible to pause all the car by leaving Graphics thread and User thread running.
 - Car handle better with a NEW system to keep track of multiple direction
+- Car Statistics such as MaxSpeed or MaxAcceleration are now loaded from an extern file giving mach variability to car behaviour.

 # How to use
 Before compiling using make sure you have install the right allegro library version witch is allegro 4.2 using the following command: